bdiaz29/SE_Project/README.md

 each line must only contain three space  seperated items , the opCode which can only be an 'a' to call addition or 's' to call subtraction  followed by the two integers seperated by spaces.
 When the file operations.py is called it runs through each line in the input.txt file and if properly formatted runs through each operation.

+The file test_operations contains the unit test to test each function